braden-w/Contacts-App/README.md

    - Editing mode: It toggles whether the contact modal's UI should display text for editing or creating a new contact
    - Contacts: The contacts of the users, stored as an array of contact objects
    - VuexFire bindings: VuexFire mutations create a one-way binding from a user's contacts on Firestore with the contacts in the Vuex store

+2. Auth: This stores user a user's login status and credentials pulled from Firebase Auth
 - Persistent login
 - Upload (with Firebase storage)